Other types of aid

 Full-time AmeriCorps members who complete their service earn a Segal AmeriCorps Education Award of $4,725 to pay for college, graduate school, or to pay back qualified student loans.
 Members who serve part-time receive a partial award.

 Some AmeriCorps members may also receive a modest living allowance during their term of service.

-In addition to military benefits, students may qualify for grants, loans and other types of financial assistance.
+In addition to military and veterans benefits, students may qualify for grants, loans and other types of financial assistance.